PM lauds Microsoft plan for NZ data centre, but details sketchy

 It should also be a boon for large customers of Microsoft's cloud computing services, who include Fonterra and Spark.

-And it will give Microsoft a cloud computing performance on rivals Amazon Web Services and Google, whose closest server are in Sydney (like Microsoft's today).
+And it will give Microsoft a cloud computing performance and data sovereignty edge on rivals Amazon Web Services and Google, whose closest server are in Sydney (like Microsoft's today).

 A rep for Microsoft said the data centre would be in Auckland.